 Chris Frosdick works as a vocational rehabilitation counselor for the state of Utah.
-He provides vocational counseling and guidance to individuals with psychological and physical disabilities.
-He coordinates medical, psychological and psychiatric services for this clients and helps them with job preparation and job placement.
-He is an advocate for this clients to prospective employers.
+He provides career-related counseling and guidance to individuals with psychological and physical disabilities.
+He coordinates medical, psychological, and psychiatric services for his clients and helps them with job preparation and job placement.
+He is an advocate for his clients to prospective employers.
 While working full time, he is also enrolled in a Masters of Rehabilitation Counseling program.

 "The coursework in sociology helped prepare me to become a professional - the critical thinking, writing, and problem solving skills I learned as an undergraduate in sociology helped me with making assessment of my clients' needs and with finding resources to meet those needs.
 Report writing and documentation is a significant part of my job.
 The writing assignments in my sociology classes helped prepare me for this.
 As a vocational rehabilitation counselor, I get to see the "big picture" or the context of my client.
 Sociology's emphasis on the individual in the context of other people and institutions has helped me to know how to better serve our clients.
 I find being a vocational rehabilitation counselor rewarding and I am thankful for the training I received from the professors in the Sociology Department."